zluckytraveler/Discord-Hierarchy-Roles/README.md

 Add your Discord Bot Token and Role ID's to `config.yml`, and save the file.

-You can add as many Role ID's you want tot he file by creating a new line, it has no limit.
+You can add as many Role ID's you want to the file by creating a new entry, it has no limit.
 The first Role ID is going to be highest role that you define, with every role below being in a lower position in the hierarchy.

 # **Install**